-Permits Foundation have created a number of resources which you might find useful.
+Permits Foundation has created a number of resources which you might find useful.
 Click on the images below to read each publication.

 You can also click here for a list of external international surveys that we feel highlight the importance of dual careers and partner employment in global mobility.